aquilesC/aquiles.me/content/Erenna.md

 The system uses $100\,\mu\textrm{m}$ capillaries, based on the concentration it would be possible to calculate the flow rate.

-I am still puzzled by the total photons/min, since it is fundamentally the same for the blank sample up to 0.24ng/L, however, the number of events is vastly different.
+I am still puzzled by the total photons/min, since it is fundamentally the same for the blank sample up to $0.24\,ng/L$, however, the number of events is vastly different.
 It may be there there is some coincidence-type of measurement that allows to overcome the noise of the detector?

+This systems looks like a [[flow cytometer]], and is somewhat very similar to what is described in this paper: [[literature/202405110829 Cytometer to measure full empty ratio of LNP|202405110829 Cytometer to measure full empty ratio of LNP]]